yanghengtang/tp/docs/DeveloperGuide.md

 **Step 2**: The user inputs `remark_a 2 r\follow up required` to edit the remark of the second appointment in the appointment list.
 The `remark_a` command calls `AppointmentRemarkCommandParser#parse(String)` which parses the parameters that is used to edit the remark of the appointment specified.
-A new `AppointmentRemarkCommand` instance will be created with the correct `Remark` object to be added to the appointment specified.
+A new `AppointmentRemarkCommand` instance will be created with the `Remark` object to be added to the appointment specified.

 **Step 3**: The created `AppointmentRemarkCommand` instance is returned to `LogicManager` and its `execute` method is called.
 `AppointmentRemarkCommand#execute(Model)` then calls `Model#setAppointment(Appointment, Appointment)` and with the given `Remark`.